NDCB/ndcb.github.io/README.md

 ## License

-The locale directories and their contents are copyrighted by me, Marc-Antoine Ouimet, unless otherwise stated and may not be reused without my permission.
+The locale directories in `public/` and their contents are copyrighted by me, Marc-Antoine Ouimet, unless otherwise stated and may not be reused without my permission.

 All other files, except for brand-related logos, are licensed under the MIT license.